Rick O'Connell: The Mummy Returns

-By 1933, Rick and Evelyn were married with an 8-year-old son named Alex and live in an elaborate Baroque estate outside London.
-When his son is kidnapped by sand bandits, O'Connell must race to thwart the rise of a returned and even more powerful Imhotep.
+By 1933, Rick and Evelyn are married with an 8-year-old son named Alex and live in an elaborate Baroque estate outside London, having become wealthy due to the treasure that was collected from the end of the first film.
+Both he and Evelyn begin to investigate the legend of the Scorpion King, bringing along their son on their expeditions, while Jonathan remains in Britain.
+When his son is kidnapped by sand bandits, O'Connell must race to save him and face the return of an even more powerful Imhotep.
 Through conversations with loyal friend Ardeth Bay, it is revealed that O'Connell is a descendant of the Medjai, the race of ancients tasked with upholding the truce between the undead and the living.
-Ardeth Bay uses Rick's wrist tattoo as evidence of his 'fate'.
-O'Connell struggles with the notion of his destiny to eternally battle mummies from all corners of the earth.
-In the end, O'Connell accepts his fate and is guided to the Oasis Pyramid, where Imhotep is planning on to gain control of the Scorpion King's evil army.
-O'Connell rages his way through a three-way battle that pits him between two ghastly foes and succeeds in destroying both of them.
+Ardeth uses Rick's wrist tattoo as evidence of his 'fate'.
+O'Connell struggles with the notion of his destiny to eternally battle mummies from all corners of the earth, while also being a good husband and a father.
+In the end, O'Connell accepts his fate and is guided to the Oasis Pyramid, where Imhotep is planning to gain control of the Scorpion King's evil army.
+O'Connell rages his way through a three-way battle that pits him between two ghastly foes and succeeds in destroying both of them, while also saving his son.
 The conclusion of the battle and the death of the Scorpion King destroys the oasis, though O'Connell and his family escape in a hot-air balloon navigated by his long-time friend, Izzy.

 The Mummy: Tomb of the Dragon Emperor

-In 1946, Rick was retired to a quiet life of fly fishing and motorcar driving in the countryside of Oxfordshire.
-He's bored with his wealth and status as the greatest adventurer alive.
-In a twist of fate however, his son, Alex (Luke Ford) ends up going to China and waking up the most terrifying mummies of the Orient.
-Thrilled to be a part of something exciting again, O'Connell and his wife Evelyn jump at the chance to join their 20-year-old son on a quest for Shangri-La to quell the advancement of a revived all-mummy Terracotta Army.
+In 1946, Rick has retired to a quiet life of fly fishing and motorcar driving in the countryside of Oxfordshire.
+He is bored with his wealth and status as the greatest adventurer alive.
+In a twist of fate, however, his son, Alex (Luke Ford) ends up going to China and waking up the most terrifying mummies of the Orient.
+Thrilled to be a part of something exciting again, O'Connell and his wife Evelyn jump at the chance to join their 20-year-old son on a quest for Shangri-La to quell the advancement of a revived Terracotta Army mummies.
 Along the way, O'Connell fights evil Chinese nationalists with the help of the yeti.

-His past is not revealed completely in the franchise.
-He is shown to be of Medjay descent in the second film and has stated he grew up in an orphanage in Cairo.
+O'Connell's early life is not revealed in the franchise.
+In the second film, he is revealed to be a descendant of the Medjai.
+He has stated he grew up in an orphanage in Cairo.